 Nothing can kill your pre-holiday buzz, but being handed one of those plastic baggies to awkwardly transfer all your liquids to, having just got over the ordeal of meticulously ensuring all of them are 100ml or below the night before.

-That could soon be a thing of the past — London City Airport are planning to scrap the 100ml liquid rule in time for the Easter Holidays this year.
+That could soon be a thing of the past — London City Airport have just scrapped the 100ml liquid rule in time for the Easter Holidays this year.
 Big bottles of shampoo and vatts of mouthwash can now be welcomed aboard in your hand luggage; with anything up to two litres set to be allowed.

 Thanks to new swanky CT machines at London City Airport, you’ll be sailing through queues without the need to quash your (nearly) indestructible holiday fever.
 These machines will nab some x-rays of your hand luggage which allow security at the airport to look at more angles of the contents in your bag, hopefully allowing for a much smoother process.